This article will introduce you to some of the best bass songs of all time.

 Stardust, Music Sounds Better With You

-This late-nineties dance classic from French house trio Stardust belongs to the same epoch which saw Daft Punk, Bob Sinclair and others produce some of the greatest dance tracks of all time.
+This late-nineties dance classic from French house trio Stardust belongs to the same epoch which saw Daft Punk, Bob Sinclair and others produce some of the greatest dance tracks the world has ever known.
 The simple bassline is incredibly effective and hits hard every time.
+One of the best 90s dance songs of all time.

 Chemical Brothers, Block Rockin’ Beats